 - Blogs, journals, and wikis: If you enabled grading, you must manually grade submitted entries and wiki contributions.

-- Attendance: If you open Attendance from the Control Panel > Course Tools, an attendance column is created automatically.
+- Attendance: If you open Attendance from the Control Panel > Course Tools, you can create attendance in the Grade Center.

 Doesn't seem familiar?
-Jump to the "Ultra" help about manually created grade items.
+Jump to the "Ultra" help about manually added grade items.

 You can create grade columns for activities that took place outside of class, such as a science fair or a juried art show.
 Or, you may assign credit for participation or attendance at an event.
 For manually added items, no submissions exist.
 The column is populated when you assign the grades.